Incorporate enterprise testing strategy — myths vs reality?

 → an integrative set of choices

-This is about contextual application, depending on such factors as risk, industry regulations, safety requirements, and available skills
+It is about contextual application depending on factors such as risk, industry regulations, safety requirements and available skills, which commonly matter in enterprise testing.

 The variety of perspectives among different QA teams: